 The Import Activity window provides you with information about what happens when Unity imports your assets.
-You can use this information to identify which assets in your project were imported recently, how long each asset took to import, and why it was imported (or re-imported).
+You can use this information to identify the assets in your project that Unity recently imported, how long each asset took to import, and why Unity imported it.
+This information can inform decisions about how to improve the time Unity takes to import your assets, or how to avoid unnecessary imports altogether.

-The Import Activity window has three sections: the toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
+Select the Show Overview option in the toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info

 .